chdsbd/markdown-html-finder/README.md

 ./s/build
 ```

+### building wheels
+We need a wheel per version and platform.
+To support Python 3.7, 3.8, 3.9 we need to have 3.7, 3.8, 3.9 installed on macOS and Linux.
+For macOS we can use pyenv.
+For Linux we can use a Docker container.

+#### macos
+1. install pyenv
+2. install each python version we want to support via `pyenv install`.
+Use `pyenv install --list` to see the available options.
+3. add your new Python installs globally via `pyenv global 3.8.7 3.9.0`
+4. configure your $PATH with the .pyenv python versions. use `pyenv shims` to find the binary paths and add them, like `PATH=/Users/chris/.pyenv/shims/:$PATH`
+5. verify your Python versions are accessible via `python3.9` and verify pyo3-pack can find your python versions via `./.venv/bin/pyo3-pack list-python`
+6. build the macOS wheels via `./.venv/bin/pyo3-pack build`
+7. upload wheels to pypi via `./.venv/bin/twine upload --skip-existing target/wheels/*`

+#### linux
+1. use the docker container to build all the Linux Python wheels via `docker run --rm -v $(pwd):/io cdignam/markdown-html-finder-builder:0.3.0 build --release`
+2. upload wheels to pypi via `./.venv/bin/twine upload --skip-existing target/wheels/*`

 ### markdown-html-finder-builder
 This container extends the [quay.io/pypa/manylinux2010_x86_64](https://quay.io/pypa/manylinux2010_x86_64) docker image and is based on the [konstin2/pyo3-pack](https://hub.docker.com/r/konstin2/pyo3-pack) image, with Python2 support removed.